bobbytrapz/autosr/README.md

 You can choose any other console emulator you like.

 autosr will still record no matter where you run it.
-The dashboard just will not function correctly.

 ## Why install streamlink?